WILMINGTON, DE / ACCESSWIRE / November 8, 2019 / Rigrodsky & Long, P.A.:

 - Did you lose money in your investment?

-Rigrodsky & Long, P.A. announces that a complaint has been filed in the United States District Court for the District of Maryland on behalf of all persons or entities that purchased the common stock of Under Armour, Inc. ("Under Armour" or the "Company") (NYSE: UA) (NYSE: UAA) between August 3, 2016 and November 1, 2019, inclusive (the "Class Period"), alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the "Complaint").
+Rigrodsky & Long, P.A. announces that a complaint has been filed in the United States District Court for the Southern District of New York on behalf of all persons or entities that purchased the American Depository Shares ("ADSs") of UP Fintech Holding Limited ("Fintech" or the "Company") (NASDAQ GS:TIGR) between March 20, 2019 and May 16, 2019, inclusive, including those investors who acquired Fintech ADSs pursuant or traceable to its initial public offering ("IPO") on March 20, 2019 (collectively, the "Class Period), alleging violations of the Securities Exchange Act of 1933 and the Securities Exchange Act of 1934 against the Company and certain of its officers (the "Complaint").

 If you wish to serve as lead plaintiff, you must move the Court no later than January 6, 2019.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Any member of the proposed class may move the court to serve as lead plaintiff through counsel of their choice, or may choose to do nothing and remain an absent class member.